dataasciences/dataasciences.github.io/_posts/2023-07-07-Character-Encoding.md

 #### How is it possible?

-How can you do it in Python?
-This is what we'll discuss now.
 Let's start with how computers understand single characters.

 Computers store characters as numbers.
 Every character used by a computer corresponds to a unique number, and vice versa.
 This assignment must include more characters than you might expect.
 Many of them are invisible to humans but essential to computers.
 Some of these characters are called whitespaces, while others are named control characters because their purpose is to control input/output devices.
-An example of a whitespace that is completely invisible to the naked eye is a special code, or a pair of codes (different operating systems may treat this issue differently), which are used to mark the ends of the lines inside text files.
+An example of whitespace that is completely invisible to the naked eye is a special code, or a pair of codes (different operating systems may treat this issue differently), which are used to mark the ends of the lines inside text files.

-People do not see this sign (or these signs) but are able to observe the effect of their application where the lines are broken.
+People do not see this sign (or these signs) but can observe the effect of their application where the lines are broken.
 We can create virtually any number of character-number assignments, but life in a world in which every type of computer uses a different character encoding would not be very convenient.
 This system has led to a need to introduce a universal and widely accepted standard implemented by (almost) all computers and operating systems all over the world.
+Let's start with one of the widely used encoding methods.

 #### ASCII